 - Ice Resin Jeweler’s Grade

-The first five in the list above are two-part resins.
+Most in the list above are two-part resins.
 There are two bottles of liquid (resin and hardener) that you mix together and let cure for many hours.
 Once mixed, you either use it or throw it away because it will harden.
-All except Cernit Kit Finish Glass are one part to one part (1:1).
-Cernit Kit Finish Glass is two parts to one part (2:1).
+Some are one part to one part (1:1) and some are two parts to one part (2:1).

-The last two in the list above are UV resins.
+Four in the list above are UV resins and I’ve marked them UV.
 There’s only one bottle, no mixing involved and the resin stays wet until you cure it with a UV lamp for up to 20 minutes.
 If you don’t want to buy a UV lamp, you could set your resin-covered pieces in the sun and protect them from bugs, dust and weather.

 I also tried Loon Outdoors UV Clear Finish and their UV flashlight because I’d read a review by someone who’d used it on polymer clay and said it worked wonderfully.
 It’s made for tying flies for fly fishing.
 For me, it remained sticky.
 I cured it for 20 minutes under the UV lamp and it turned yellow and was still sticky.

-I first made small, flat tiles from Premo polymer clay.
+I first made small, flat tiles from polymer clay.
 I used a Cabezel mold to make another set of tiles with bezels.
-After they were baked and cooled, I wiped them with rubbing alcohol to clean off any oils and labeled them.
+After they were baked and cooled, I wiped them with rubbing alcohol to clean off any oils and labeled them with a Pilot pen.

 Following the manufacturer’s instructions, I mixed and applied resin.
 I tried to put the same amount on each flat tile and covered them all to the very edges.
 I filled the bezels until they didn’t look like they could hold any more without running over.